ygorsousa/rosbag_gen_utils/README.md

 - `TOPIC_BGR`: topic in which the bgr images data will be written in the rosbag (eg.: /camera/rgb/image_raw);
 - `TOPIC_DEPTH`: topic in which the depth images data will be written in the rosbag (eg.: /camera/depth/image_raw);
 - `NAME`: name of the bag file (eg.: generated-bgr-depth);
-- `MULTI`(optional, default: 1.0): a number that will decrease the frequency (FPS) of the data in the rosbag by multiplying the times obtained from the image file names;
+- `MULTI`(optional, default: 1.0): a number that will decrease the frequency (FPS) of the data in the rosbag by multiplying the timestamps obtained from the image file names;
 - `PATH_OUT`(optional, default: package root folder): path to save the `.bag` file.